 - Number of castellers on each level of the trunk.
-This indicates the rengles (pillars) each level of the trunk consists of.
+This indicates the number of rengles (pillars) the trunk consists of.

 - Number of levels.
 The minimum number of levels a structure must have to be considered as a castell is six, except for pillars, which are made with four levels and upwards.

 In such a way, a 4of6, for example, means that the trunk is made of 4 castellers at each level (except from the pom de dalt) and that it consists of 6 levels.